 - View North Carolina General Statute (section) 62-159.2, which codifies the HB589 Section on Green Source Advantage

-North Carolina’s highly-regulated monopoly electricity market limits innovative financing mechanisms that would make clean energy affordable to all.
-Thus, financing incentives like rebates are needed to encourage customer adoption of clean energy like rooftop solar energy.
-HB589 requires the creation of a rebate program for 20 MW of rooftop solar installations per year for five years.
-NCSEA worked with Duke to craft a Solar Rebate Program that would attract potential clean energy adopters waiting for the right time to install solar on their homes and businesses.
+Innovative financing opportunities like rebates are needed to expand accessibility and encourage customer adoption of clean energy technologies like rooftop solar energy.
+NCSEA worked with Duke Energy and other stakeholders to craft the Solar Rebate Program in HB589, which requires the creation of a rebate program for 20 MW of rooftop solar installations per year for five years.
+Since then, NCSEA has continued working to implement this program before the NC Utilities Commission so that it successfully attracts and assists clean energy adopters wanting to install solar on their homes and businesses.

 - Apply for a rebate and sign up for notifications about Duke’s Solar Rebate Program

 - View the Solar Rebate Program docketat the NC Utilities Commission

 - View North Carolina General Statute (section) 62-155, which codifies the HB589 Section on solar rebates

 - Read more about net energy metering and why it's important